 These settings are only for basic wireless parameters.
-For advanced settings, please refer to Section 4.6: "Wireless". - 6.
-Click the Next button.
-You will then see the Finish page.
+For advanced settings, please refer to Section 4.7 Wireless.

-If you don't make any changes on the Wireless page, you will see the Finish page as shown in Figure 3-12.
-Click the Finish button to finish the Quick Setup.
+4. Click the Next button.
+You will see the page as shown in Figure 3-20.
+Please click the Reboot/Finish button to make your configuration take effect and finish the Quick Setup.